mimfgg/semla/README.md

 #### Asynchronous Queries

 Semla will expose an `async()` method whenever it can be applied, usually just before the method you would otherwise call.
-The type return by the `async()` method should contain the same methods and parameters than their synchronous equivalent, but they will all return a `CompletionStage` of the result.
+The type returned by the `async()` method should contain the same methods and parameters than their synchronous equivalent, but they will all return a `CompletionStage` of the result.

 For example: